Overview of Node Configuration Files#

 Wallet Settings

-section, you can configure the built-in wallet of the Ergo node.
+section, you can configure the node's built-in wallet.

 Use the dlogSecretsNumber

-parameter to specify the number of Schorr secret keys (w for the g^w public key) to generate.
+parameter to specify the number of Schnorr secret keys (private keys corresponding to ProveDlog

 The scanningInterval